 I am interested in connections between the body and its environments in urban India.

-I am currently working on a book project, provisionally entitled Metabolic Living, which is under contract with Duke University Press.
+My first book, provisionally entitled Metabolic Living, is under contract with Duke University Press.
 As India becomes increasingly portrayed as the site of a shift from infectious to chronic disease burdens said to accompany economic development, my research explores the phenomenon of metabolism as an ethnographic, biomedical, and political rubric.
 With India's rising rates of obesity and diabetes as its backdrop, Metabolic Living examines relationships forged between food, fat, the body, and the city of Mumbai.
 The book draws on ethnographic fieldwork carried out in Mumbai's home kitchens, metabolic disorder clinics, and food companies, to better understand what have been termed India's "diseases of prosperity."

 My earlier projects have examined the development of corporatized medical care in Indian cities and its manifestation as medical tourism, and the politics of language in India's HIV treatment clinical trials.

 I situate both my research and teaching at the interdisciplinary intersections of medical anthropology, South Asian studies, science and technology studies, global health, and food studies.
 Prior to anthropology, I studied linguistics and global public health, and worked on reproductive health and HIV policy.